JulioPotier/secupress/readme.txt

 **Firewall**

-* SecuPress is the most efficient WordPress bouncer you’ll ever see!
+* SecuPress is one of the most efficient WordPress bouncer you’ll ever see!
 * The plugin blocks malicious incoming requests.
 * It blocks bad User Agents (no bad crawlers allowed).
 * Bad requests methods also get the boot in a single click.
-* URLs are kept in check: no bad URL contents or URLs that are too long allowed.
+* URLs are kept in check: no bad URL contents.
 * SQL injection scanners are kept out as well.
 * Brute force attempts are stopped in their tracks.
 * GeoIP Blocking by country gives you more control over your traffic.